krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts—ensuring that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.
+Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts—ensuring that such decisions rest on a mathematically precise foundation.

-The Presence Calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where prevailing approaches to measurement fall short on all three fronts.
+The Presence Calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where prevailing approaches to measurement fall short.

 At a minimum, its foundational constructs bring mathematical precision and clarity to widely used—but poorly defined—concepts such as *flow*, *stability*,